 How do I get involved?

-That's easy... just write to Todd Brassard at firstname.lastname@example.org to express your interest.
-Prefer using the phone, just call 906-370-9972.
-Call to sign-up or for more information.
+That's easy... just write to Brian Donnelly at email@example.com to express your interest.

 When do things get moving?